RLuckom/ambigui/README.md

-RLuckomUI
+ambiGUI
 ---------

 I was looking for a SVG tree UI for [another project](https://rluckom.github.io/lasertutor), but I couldn't find any that were exactly what I wanted.
 I'd already added jQuery, Handlebars, Backbone, and THREE.js on that project, and I was coming down with a serious case of Dependency Fatigue.
 So I decided to make one for myself.
+AmbiGUI is a parent project to contain purpose-built, no-dependency composable UI elements.

-There's a [demo](https://rluckom.github.io/rluckomui#DOGWOOD) but I'm definitely not finished yet.
+There's a [demo](https://rluckom.github.io/ambigui#DOGWOOD) but I'm definitely not finished yet.
 Upcoming improvements, in vague order of priority:

  * Support touch navigation, not just mouse